tinted-theming/tinted-fzf/README.md

 project, which propose a modular approach, by separating templates, schemes and builder into different repositories.

-The `build_scheme` directory contains fzf colorschemes build with the [base16-php-builder][4].
-You can build all the colorschemes yourself by using the aformentionned builder or another builder. ([see base16 main repository][3])
+The `build_scheme` directory of this repository contains fzf colorschemes build using the [base16-builder-php][4].
+You can build all the colorschemes yourself by using the aformentionned builder a builder written in another language. (see [base16 main repository][3])

 ## Installation